 Despite thick camouflaging, test prototypes imply that the 2022 BMW 7 Series has a regal look.
-Our exclusive rendering, created using inputs from spy media, presents the newly interpreted BMW signature visuals, the BMW kidney grille, and the twin headlights.
+SRK Designs has created a speculative rendering using inputs from spy media, and it presents the newly interpreted BMW signature visuals, the BMW kidney grille, and the twin headlights.

 On the 2022 BMW 7 Series Hybrid

 Road-testing of the next-gen BMW 7 Series is progressing ahead of the planned release in 2022.
-Last month, ElectricVehicleWeb reader Sebastian P. spotted one of its test prototypes in Germany, complete with the ‘Hybrid Test Vehicle’ mark on the bumper.
+In May 2021, ElectricVehicleWeb reader Sebastian P. spotted one of its test prototypes in Germany, complete with the ‘Hybrid Test Vehicle’ mark on the bumper.
 The 2022 BMW 7 Series test mule Sebastian P. snapped is likely the plug-in hybrid variant expected to offer 100 km of emission-free driving range for the first time in a BMW car.

 Plug-in Hybrids provide the best of both worlds – the option of an electric-only drive that is externally chargeable, and when you run out of range, the gasoline engine cuts in.
 However, the drawback is that the electric range provided by manufacturers is limited, and one cannot solely rely on it for all scenarios.
 While studies show most of the daily commute for an average person around town is barely over 20 miles, anything further, the engine switches on.